sizzoulmane/SerpentsSkull/Chapter1/README.md

 ## Part 2: Exploring the Shiv (###xp, Party level 1-2)

 This is THE BRUNT of this book.
 The party should hit Level 2 while exploring, and could even reach Level 3!
+Xp and threat level will be assumed as if the party takes the encounters in order and with the average xp, therefore with random encounters you can't always trust the threat level or xp.

 ### B. Wreck of the Jenivere (40xp, low threat)